YanCotta/YanCotta/README.md

 </p>

 ## 🌍 About Me

-"In an era of accelerated AI, adaptability drives innovation."
+*"In an era of accelerated AI, adaptability drives innovation."*

-I build adaptive AI systems that bridge the gap between human intelligence and machine capability.
-My unique background in biological and cognitive sciences isn't just academic—it's the foundation of my engineering philosophy, allowing me to architect intuitive, robust, and meaningful AI solutions.
+I am a systems thinker who architects intelligent systems, inspired by the principles of nature and cognition.
+My approach is rooted in a deep understanding of the most successful systems ever created—those found in biology and the human mind—allowing me to engineer AI that is not only powerful, but also robust, intuitive, and meaningful.

-My focus is on turning complex concepts into production-ready reality.
-I am passionate about the entire AI lifecycle, from crafting intelligent agents to deploying them with robust MLOps practices.
-I thrive on solving challenging problems and am always looking to connect with teams who are building the future of AI.
+My focus is on the entire lifecycle, from philosophical ideation to production-ready deployment.
+I thrive on solving challenging problems and am looking for a team that shares this vision to build the future, responsibly.

-**🧬 Biological Systems**: Life itself is a self-optimizing, adaptable network of interconnected processes.
-With a license in Biological Sciences from UniAcademia, I’ve explored how living systems self-organize, process information, and optimize resources—principles that are fundamental to AI development.

-**🧠 Cognitive Systems**: Intelligence is more than computation; it’s the ability to learn, reason, and adapt.
-My studies at Georgia State University in Philosophy of Mind, Cognitive Sciences, and Psychology provided a foundation for understanding how intelligence emerges and evolves.

-**🎓 Artificial Intelligence Systems**: I'm completing a 2-year technologist degree (2025-2026), in advanced AI & ML studies in Brazil's top tech school: FIAP; while getting multiple certifications and taking courses from other plataforms such as Dr. Andrew Ng's DeepLearning.AI, IBM, and SuperDataScience.

 ---